 We are attempting to ensure that any person needing police, EMS or the Fire Department at any hotel or motel location or from any MLTS/PBX system be able to dial the numbers 911 and receive emergency response.
 In a panic, any under age child, or for that matter anyone in an emergency situation should be able to depend on dialing 911 from any phone in the United States and receiving assistance.

 We pray the lawmakers in our Congress and Senate hear the cries of Kari and her children and enact a law requiring all hotel and motel chains, including all "Mom & Pop" locations have all phone systems updated to E911 systems.
-These systems allow the 911 call to automatically connect to a 911 operator without having to dial a "9" in order to get an outside line and give emegency personnel the business name, floor and room or suite number.
+These systems allow the 911 call to automatically connect to a 911 operator without having to dial a "9" in order to get an outside line.
 Total E911 fees/funds collected from the use of telephones in the United States was $2,322,983,616.36 in 2012.
 Total amount spent for E911 or 911 enhancements in the United States was $97,367,543.46 leaving $2,225,616,072.90 un spent.
 Where is this money?
 Some states such as Illinois, has diverted monies from the collection of E911 fees to it's general fund therefore being spent on who knows what.
 The money is there, it's being collected by who?
 THE GOVERNMENT!
 It's being spent on very little E911 functionality or just sitting there.
 Why?

 WE ask that Wyndham Hotels, which is the parent company of Baymont Inns and Suites where this incident occured, lead the way in the industry by updating the antiquated phone systems still used in some of their hotels.
-Sadly though, 9 months later we have heard nothing from the Wyndham Corporatio, however, the Marriott International Corporation has mandated to all franchise hotels under the Marriott brand update their systems to be direct dial 911.
-Can you you guess what hotel we will be using from on will be?
+Sadly though, 2 year 11 months later we have heard nothing from the Wyndham Corporation, however, the Marriott International Corporation has mandated to all franchise hotels under the Marriott brand to update their systems to be direct dial 911.
+Can you you guess what hotel we will be using from now on will be?
 That's right , MARRIOTT!

 We ask the United States Congress to make it a requirement for all hotel and motels operating the United States and offer conversion assistance where needed.
 We also ask that such law(s) prohibit excessive charges for doing this update, in most cases it is simply a series of buttons from a keyboard that will solve the problem.